McCormick Observatory: Early years

 The first published observations to be carried out at the Observatory, before the telescope was even complete, was of the Transit of Venus on December 6, 1882.
 Observations were made at the site of the observatory as well as at the Rotunda of the University of Virginia.

 Under the first director, Ormond Stone, a program to measure the positions of southern stars was carried out (an extension on the Durchmusterung star catalogue to -23 degrees).
 In addition, the orbits of southern double stars were measured and southern nebulae were observed.

 Starting in 1914 the second director, Samuel Alfred Mitchell, began a program to measure the distances to nearby stars (stellar parallax) using photography.
 This program continued under the next two directors, Harold Alden and Laurence Fredrick; over the course of more than 80 years, the distances to thousands of stars have been determined with the McCormick Refractor.
 Peter van de Kamp, Alexander N. Vyssotsky, Emma T. R. Williams and Dirk Reuyl also carried out research on the number and types of stars seen in different directions, and from this deduced information about the size and shape of the Milky Way.

 Today

 The Observatory is now used primarily for teaching and public outreach, and contains a museum of the history of astronomy at the University of Virginia.
 The observational research of the Astronomy Department is carried out at Fan Mountain Observatory, and at other observatories.

-Since the 1880s, daily weather observations have been taken at McCormick Observatory, and it has been part of the National Weather Service's Cooperative Observer Program (COOP) since the programs inception in 1890.
+Since the 1880s, daily weather observations have been taken at McCormick Observatory, and it has been part of the National Weather Service's Cooperative Observer Program (COOP) since the program's inception in 1890.

 The telescope is the largest Alvan Clark refractor still mounted on its original Alvan Clark mount.